chuckleton/AA272-project/README.md

 poetry install
 ```

 The main function is in the file `gnss-running-filter/gnss_running_filter/ins_gnss.py`.
-The variable at the top should be changed to match local setup.
+The variables at the top should be changed to match local setup.
 To run, use the following command:

 ```python
 poetry run python path/to/ins_gnss.py